daisyb/ETR/README.md

 1/6
 - Camille: worked on visuals of Keypad.java
+- Daisy: Changed Scramble.java to work with new visuals

 1/7
 - Daisy: worked on Stuff sub-class of Room.java for items
   - set up clickability for said items

+1/9 - 1/10
+- Daisy: got Scramble.java to act as a modal dialog box
+  - started working on an inventory array in Room.java

 ## FINAL PUZZLE OUTLINE